Skip To Main Content

 A. Describe how the LEA sought public comment on its plan, and how it took those public comment into account in the development of its plan.
 Note, the ARP requires that LEAs seek public comment for each 60-day revision to the plan.
 (1000 character limit)

-The Plan for Safe Return to In-Person Instruction and Continuity of Service Pursuant to the Federal American Rescue Plan Act, Section 2001(i) is on the December 14, 2023, Board of Education Agenda under School Board Operation: B. Notice of the meeting was posted 48 in advance.
+The Plan for Safe Return to In-Person Instruction and Continuity of Service Pursuant to the Federal American Rescue Plan Act, Section 2001(i) is on the June 13, 2024, Board of Education Agenda under Curriculum/Instruction/Program: A. Notice of the meeting was posted 48 hours in advance.
 The public is given an opportunity to speak at the meeting.

 B. Describe how the LEA ensured that the plan is in an understandable and uniform format; is to the extent practicable written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, will be orally translated for such a parent; and upon request by a parent who is an individual with a disability as defined by the ADA, will be provided in an alternative format accessible to that parent.
 (1000 character limit)